7 Most Common CDR Report Mistakes Made by Applicants for Skill Assessment

 I used the Creo Parametric 2.0 design software to complete the project.
+The software’s design work get based on mathematical calculations, and the diagram depicts the final design.
 Lines, spline, sweep, extrude, and I used other Creo tools in the design.
-The software’s design work is based on mathematical calculations, and the final design is depicted in the diagram.

 When you present the EA with your CDR report, you submit an official document that a professional should have created.
 You must pay close attention to its layout, spelling, punctuation, and sentence flow in your CEs.
 It is an area that many people overlook.

-Make sure there are no flaws in the flow of sentences, such as spelling and grammar mistakes.
-Because you are submitting your Report as a professional, it should appear to have been written by one.
-These are little errors, but they have a significant impact on your grade.
+Make sure the flow of sentences is correct, such as spelling and grammar mistakes.
+These are little errors, but they significantly impact your grade.
+Because you are submitting your Report as a professional, it should appear written by one.

 You should never submit plagiarised CDR.
 The CDR Sample supplied by various sites is for educational purposes only.
 Engineers Australia employs a variety of tools to identify plagiarised content.
-So, whether you did it on purpose or by accident, you’ll be caught.
-Read the sample, take notes, and create your Career Episodes on your Projects in the same manner as the CDR Sample.
+So, you’ll get caught whether you did it on purpose or by accident.
+Read the sample, take notes, and create your Career Episodes on your Projects like the CDR Sample.

-It’s fine to include some necessary technical information in your projects, but including too many technical details, such as computations, charts, tables, pictures, and so on, on every project event decreases the Report’s quality.
-A CDR should provide information that is concise rather than lengthy and detailed details that readers would find dull.
+Including some necessary technical information in your projects is fine, but having too many technical details, such as computations, charts, tables, pictures, and so on, on every project event decreases the Report’s quality.
+A CDR should provide concise rather than lengthy and detailed details that readers would find dull.
 Using excessive technical detail is one of the common CDR report mistakes.

 Additional CDR Report Mistakes Made by Engineers

-One of the CDR Report Mistakes Made by Engineers is that they do not mention information like duration, address, company profile, and project objective.
+One of the CDR Report Mistakes Made by Engineers is that they need to mention information like duration, address, company profile, and project objective.
 This material must be included and presented in chronological order.
-You have to include this information in your Report.
+You have to retain this information in your Report.

-As part of your educational certification, you must choose a decent project to include in your CDR report.
-If your plan does not stand out enough, it may be rejected.
-Similarly, your application may be hampered if you suggest project objectives that do not satisfy the criteria.
+You must choose a decent project to include in your CDR report as part of your educational certification.
+If your plan does not stand out enough, it may get rejected.
+Similarly, your application may get hampered if you suggest project objectives that do not satisfy the criteria.

-It is a typical mistake that many individuals do when preparing CDRs.
-Many people provide their important facts as bullet points, whereas they should be presented as paragraphs.
-Engineers Australia considers it to be one of their most important needs.
-So, in paragraphs, fully explain your statistics and other facts so that it is easily understood.
+It is a typical mistake that many individuals make when preparing CDRs.
+Many people provide important facts as bullet points, which should get presented as paragraphs.
+Engineers Australia considers it to be one of their most essential needs.
+So, in sections, fully explain your statistics and other facts so that it is easily understood.
 Avoid CDR report mistakes by presenting details in paragraphs.

-In the CDR evaluation, design activities are given a high emphasis.
-Lack of design experience could make it more difficult for your CDR to be accepted.
-Design Activity is very important.
-As a result, make sure to showcase any innovative engineering and technological experience with developing activities to avoid CDR report mistakes.
+Design Activity is significant.
+In the CDR evaluation, design activities get given a high emphasis.
+A lack of design experience could make it more difficult for your CDR to be accepted.
+As a result, showcase any innovative engineering and technological experience with developing activities to avoid CDR report mistakes.

-This is a critical component of the CDR Project.
-Make sure to include problem statements and the measures you took to solve them in your CEs.
+This statement is a critical component of the CDR Project.
 The facts of the projects you worked on and what you accomplished should focus on your Career Episodes.
+Include problem statements and the measures you took to solve them in your CEs.

-For Migration Skilled Assessment, Engineers Australia requires a Continuing Professional Development (CPD) report.
+Engineers Australia requires a Continuing Professional Development (CPD) report for Migration Skilled Assessment.
 CPD includes the following features:

 - Detailed information on official postgraduate study